AdobeDocs/experience-manager-cloud-service.en/help/journey-headless/author/introduction.md

 So what is AEM?

-AEM has a wide range of features and can also be customized to meet your requirements.
-In this context it can be used as a:
+First and foremost, AEM is a Content Management System with a wide range of features that can also be customized to meet your requirements.

+This all means that it can be used as a:

 * Headless CMS
-  * Content can be authored as Content Fragments.
-These are self-contained items of content that can be directly accessed by a range of applications.
-These means your content can reach a wide range of devices, in a wide range of formats and with a wide selection of functionality.
+  * For headless, your content can be authored as **Content Fragments**.
+  These are self-contained items of content that can be directly accessed by a range of applications, as they have a predefined structure, based on **Content Fragment Models**.
+  This means your content can reach a wide range of devices, in a wide range of formats and with a wide selection of functionality.
-  And as a double-whammy, these fragments can also be used when constructing AEM web pages.
+  (And as a double-whammy, these fragments can also be used when constructing AEM web pages - if you want.)

 * "Traditional" CMS
   * Content is authored for web pages, using a range of components that define how the content will be rendered on your website.
 Even here AEM is extremely flexible as your project team can develop customized components.